Russia

 No Documented Breed-Specific Conditions

 No significant hereditary health conditions specific to the Toy Bob have been formally documented.
-The breed’s exceptional longevity — up to 20 years — is consistent with genuine constitutional health rather than health problems that might shorten the lifespan.
+The breed’s longevity — up to 20 years — is consistent with genuine constitutional health rather than health problems that might shorten the lifespan.

 Dental Care